laipn/company-questions/README.md

 ### No Jerks

-[Jerks](https://en.wikipedia.org/wiki/The_No_Asshole_Rule) co-workers cause unecessary attrition and issues in project execution.
+[Jerks](https://en.wikipedia.org/wiki/The_No_Asshole_Rule) co-workers cause unnecessary attrition and issues in project execution.

 _Question_: What methods do you use to filter these out?